Siddhesh-Pandit/deNoiser/USAGE.md

 3. **Use the interface:**
    - Click "Browse..." to select input and output folders
-   - Choose which filters to enable
+   - Choose which filters to enable (or use Quick Presets)
    - Adjust filter parameters if needed
    - Click "Start Processing"
+   - After processing, click "🔍 View Comparison" button to see before/after results

 ### Option 2: Command Line Mode (Advanced)